Samasthanam

 Samasthanam is a 2002 Indian Tamil-language action drama film directed by Raj Kapoor.
-The film stars Suresh Gopi, R. Sarathkumar, Devayani and Abhirami.
+The film stars R. Sarathkumar, Suresh Gopi, Devayani and Abhirami and music by Deva.
 It was released on 26 September 2002.

 Plot

 Thiru and Surya are inseparable friends.
 They are so close to each other that Thiru selects a bride for Surya and vice versa.
 Their friendship is carried over from their grandfathers and fathers, who were thick friends.
 Thiru brings up Surya's daughter because he has no children.
 Shankara wants to separate them and does all he could to.
 Surya's sister becomes pregnant due to a love affair with Shankara's brother.
 On the eve of her wedding, Divya, Thiru's wife, helps her run away with the guy she loves.
 This breaks the friendship between the two as Surya's mother poisons his ears against Thiru.
 As expected, Shankara is behind this because he wants to avenge the death of his father Easwaramoorthy, who was killed by Thiru's father Vetrishwaran, an honest police inspector.
 Finally, in the climax, the two destroy Shankara, resolve their differences, and unite in the end.